huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 Pay particular attention to the [Query Component](https://uwazi.readthedocs.io/en/latest/admin-docs/analysing-and-visualising-your-collection.html#query-component) section of the [ANALYSING & VISUALISING YOUR COLLECTION](https://uwazi.readthedocs.io/en/latest/admin-docs/analysing-and-visualising-your-collection.html#analysing-visualising-your-collection) document.

-The prepartion steps of defining the page as "Enabled" to be used in entity view are important because they provide the data you need to display each entity's data.
+The preparation steps of defining the page as "Enabled" to be used in entity view are important because they provide the data you need to display each entity's data.
 With them you have access to three automatically-created DATASETS:

 - `entity`
 - `entityRaw`